 Kanazawa region is also well-known for its sake-making.
 It originally developed because of the pristine quality of its waters and sweet rice.
-Can you imagine not visiting a sake brewery on a food tour of Japan?
-We visit one of the traditional sake breweries in Kanazawa where we learn about the production of Japan’s famous rice-based wine.
+This evening we visit one of the traditional sake breweries in Kanazawa where we learn about the production of Japan’s famous rice-based wine.

 Day 8: Noto Peninsula

-The delightfully rural Noto Peninsula, on Japan’s north-western coast, is our destination today.
-On the way, we visit a gold leaf museum where we have the chance to make our own lacquerware plate gilded with gold leaf, typical of the style used in Kanazawa.
-We then visit a local soy sauce brewery, run by the same family for four generations, to learn how this fundamental Japanese staple is made.
+The delightfully rural Noto Peninsula, on Japan’s scenic north-western coast, is our destination today.
+On the way, we visit a local soy sauce brewery, run by the same family for four generations, to learn how this fundamental Japanese staple is made.

 Day 9: Noto Peninsula and Kanazawa